 fibonacci(n): if (n <= 1) return 1 else return fibonacci(n - 1) + fibonacci(n - 2)

 Functional programs do not have assignment statements, i.e., the value of a variable in a functional program never changes once defined.
 This eliminates any chances of side effects.
 So, functional programs are referentially transparent.

 Consider an assignment statement

 x = x + 10, this changes the value assigned to the variable

 x.
 Let us say that the initial value of

 1, then two consecutive evaluations of the variable

 12 respectively.
 Clearly, the expression is not referentially transparent.

-In functional programming paradigm we cannot modify a variable once it has been initialized.
+In functional programming paradigm the idea is you should not modify a variable once it has been initialized.
 Therefore immutable variables are needed in functional programming.
 Immutable variables makes it easier to avoid side effects.